-Demand for the Group’s products and solutions largely moves in line with fluctuations in global industrial production.
-With the divestment of the business area Trelleborg Wheel Systems, he Group has become less cyclical since there used to be distinct seasonal effects especially in agriculture.
-The Group focuses on industries and geographies with healthy growth that can report consistent earnings even when adverse cyclical fluctuations occur in individual industries.
+Demand for the Group’s products and solutions mainly follows the cyclical fluctuations in global industrial production.
+The Group focuses on segments, industries and geographies with healthy growth potential that can maintain stable earnings even in conjunction with adverse cyclical fluctuations in individual industries.

 Risks